schenock/schenock.github.io/_posts/2020-10-3-EM-Routing-in-Capsule-Networks.md

 - considering that the family of lower bounds is defined by two things: (1) the model parameters and (2) the variational parameter q (a function), it tries to maximize the lower bound in a block coordinate fashion:

-During E-step: it fixes parameters, optimizes for q During M-step: it fixes q, optimizes for model parameters
+During E-step: it fixes parameters, optimizes for q.
+During M-step: it fixes q, optimizes for model parameters